Birthday Of The Sun December 25th

 Two examples of martyrs in Smithfield:

-John Forest a Francisan Monk was burnt at the stake at Smithfield and commemorated in St Etheldreda’s Church.
+John Forest, a Franciscan Monk was burnt at the stake at Smithfield and commemorated in St Etheldreda’s Church.
 He was Catherine of Aragon’s Confessor, and refused to accept King Henry VIII as head of the Church of England.

-John Rogers was a scholar and worked to continue William Tyndale’s work in translating the bible into English, He was the Vicar of the Holy Sepulchre Church, which is halfway between Smithfield and St Etheldreda.
+John Rogers was a scholar and worked to continue William Tyndale’s work in translating the bible into English.
+He was the Vicar of the Holy Sepulchre Church, which is halfway between Smithfield and St Etheldreda.
 He was the first person to be burned during Queen Mary I’s reign, and mentioned on the memorial in Smithfield.

-I will add more images when I return to my desk and apologise for a Protestant Martyr heading up a feature on Catholic Martyrs!
-And thanks to my friend Derek, who suggested I cover this topic.
+Thanks to my friend Derek, who suggested I cover this topic.
 His children went to a school in London named after the 158 English Martyrs,

 For a longer look at the Protestant Martyrs at Smithfield have a look at my post which deals with the martyrdom of Thomas Thompkins a simple honest man burnt at the stake.